withastro/docs/src/pages/island-architecture.md

 This means for our page, we need to wait for React to be fetched and downloaded, then parsed and executed, have it wait for the page to display the carousel before we receive the behaviour and functionality we expect from our small dynamic component.

-Instead of this laborious process, one would simply render the carousel in HTML on the server and have a dedicated `<script>` that is emitted when the component for the carousel is displayed, this would then load the functionality for the carousel in-place, transforming it instantly into a dynamic image slide show, with navigation.
+Instead of this laborious process, one would simply render the carousel in HTML on the server and have a dedicated `<script>` that is emitted when the component for the carousel is displayed.

+This would then load the functionality for the carousel in-place, transforming it instantly into a dynamic image slide show, with navigation.

 ## Island Hydration